 Join AARP’s grassroots advocacy network and be the first to know about breaking news and action opportunities that could affect Social Security, and ask our leaders to Take A Stand.
 Learn more about Social Security and what AARP is doing to protect it.

-With more than 43.5 million family caregivers in the United States, support for this silent army continues to grow.
+Demographic trends suggest that if you aren’t a family caregiver now – you will be someday!With more than 43.5 million family caregivers in the United States, support for this silent army continues to grow.
 From books to support groups, training classes and apps – the challenge has become connecting caregivers to available resources.
 That’s why AARP has its I Heart Caregivers initiative.

+Technology has changed the way we live, learn and work and in the case of telehealth, it’s also saving time and saving lives.
 Telemedicine has improved access to quality health care across the most rural and isolated parts of America.
 On this edition of AARP Live, we took a look inside one of these eHealth systems and learned why it pays to be tech savvy.